Patrick Adamson

-Patrick Adamson (1537–1592) was a Scottish divine, and Archbishop of St Andrews from 1575.
+Patrick Adamson (March 1537 – 10 February 1592) was a Scottish divine, and Archbishop of St Andrews from 1575.

 Life

 Adamson was born at Perth where his father, Patrick Adamson, a burgess became Dean of Merchant Guildry.

-Adamson studied philosophy at the University of St Andrews where he graduated as MA, later receiving a doctorate.
+Adamson studied philosophy at the University of St Andrews where he graduated with a MA, later receiving a doctorate.

 Residence in France

 After serving as Minister of Ceres, Fife for three years, in 1565, Adamson travelled to Paris as tutor to the eldest son of Sir James MacGill, the Lord Clerk Register (or Clericus Rotulorum of Scotland), serving there initially as a Knights Hospitaller chaplain.

-In June 1566 Adamson wrote a Latin poem on the birth of Prince James for Mary, Queen of Scots and her King consort, Lord Darnley; by describing the young James as serenissimus princeps "of France and England" which, leaked by a rival to Charles IX of France's courtiers, caused offence resulting in six months' detention in France.
-He was released only through the intercession of Queen Mary and other senior Scots nobility, thereafter relocating with his pupil to read Law at the University of Bourges.
+In June 1566, Adamson wrote a Latin poem on the birth of Prince James for Mary, Queen of Scots and her King consort, Lord Darnley.
+He described the young James as serenissimus princeps "of France and England" which offended Elizabeth I who complained to Queen Mary about his "small trifling book".
+Adamson was detained for over a year in France.
+He was released only through the intercession of Queen Mary and other senior Scots nobility, thereafter relocating with his pupil to read law at the University of Bourges.

-At the time of the 1572 St. Bartholomew's Day Massacre in Paris, Adamson had been living under cover at a tavern in Bourges for seven months, whose aged landlord was later reportedly thrown from the roof for offering charity to such a "heretic".
+At the time of the 1572 St. Bartholomew's Day Massacre in Paris, Adamson had been living under cover at a tavern in Bourges for seven months; its aged landlord was later reportedly thrown from the roof for offering charity to such a "heretic".
 Adamson's time at this "sepulchre" was spent composing a Latin poetical version of the Book of Job and a tragedy of Herod the Great, also written in the Latin language.

 Return to Scotland

 In 1572, Adamson returned to Scotland becoming Minister of Paisley.
-In 1575 he was appointed by the General Assembly as one of the commissioners to settle the jurisdiction and policy of the church.
+In 1575, he was appointed by the General Assembly as one of the commissioners to settle the jurisdiction and policy of the church.
 As Moderator in the following year, he together with his successor, David Lyndsay, presented the Church Assembly proceedings to Lord Morton, Regent of Scotland.

 In 1576, Adamson's consecration as Archbishop of St Andrews gave rise to a protracted conflict among the Presbyterian faction in the Assembly.
 Adamson had already published a catechism of Latin verse dedicated to James VI, which work was highly acclaimed even by his opponents, as well as a Latin translation of the Scots Confession of Faith.

 In 1578, Adamson submitted himself before the General Assembly, procuring a brief respite but the following year fresh accusations were brought against him.
 During these turbulent political times, he took refuge in St Andrews Castle, where a so-called "wise woman", Alison Pearson, who was later burned for witchcraft, cured his apparent "serious illness".